 City First Federal Bank

 Formerly Broadway Federal Bank, this financial institution was founded in 1946 and is based in Los Angeles.
 This bank invests an impressive 76% of money deposited back into its local communities.
 The majority of that money goes toward affordable housing projects.
 Like many Black-owned financial institutions, this bank was founded because minority consumers were not gaining access to the funding they needed.
 In April of 2021, Broadway Federal Bank merged with City First Bank of DC.
 This move has positioned City First as “the largest Black-led Minority Depository Institution (MDI) in the nation,” according to the bank’s website.

 Tri-State Bank of Memphis

 Tri-State Bank of Memphis was founded in 1946 and is based in Memphis, Tennessee.
 This bank invests heavily in small businesses, which receive $21 out of every $100 deposited.
 Tri-State Bank was founded by Dr. J.E.
 Walker and his son, A. Maceo Walker, who wanted to effect positive financial change in their community.
-In June, Tri-State Bank of Memphis announced that it would be seeking to merge with Liberty Bank and Trust Co., the third-largest Black-owned bank.
-The merger will cement the institution as the nation’s largest Black-owned bank, according to a report in USA Today.
+Last year, Tri-State Bank of Memphis announced that it would be seeking to merge with Liberty Bank and Trust Co., the third-largest Black-owned bank.
+The merger cements the institution as the nation’s largest Black-owned bank, according to a report in USA Today.

 More From GOBankingRates